valrichter/valrichter/README.md

 # 👋 Hi, I'm Valen
 ## 💻 Focused on Backend development
-## 👨‍🎓 CS Student at Uni. of General Sarmiento
+## 🎯 First solve the problem, then write the code

 ### 👾 About me:
 - 💼 I'm not working but I am looking for one
 - 🌱 I’m currently learning **Java & Go**
 - ⚡ I'm open to collaborating on **Node & Rust** proyects
-- 🎯 First solve the problem, then write the code
 - 🎓 [All bachelor proyects](https://github.com/stars/valrichter/lists/projectos-de-la-carrera)

 ### 🛠️ Languages & Tools: